Tag Archives: glass as half-empty or half-full

 Challenging Unhealthy Attitudes

 While this table does not present a complete list of the various perspectives which tend to intensify emotions, it covers a considerable portion of them.
-We can thus use this as a tool for identifying specific perspectives that intensify feelings, much as we identified various rationalizations used to justify problematic use of substances in the article, Rationalizations Used to Minimize and Deny Substance Problems.
+We can thus use this as a tool for identifying specific perspectives that intensify feelings, much as we identified various rationalizations used to justify problematic use of substances in the blog, Rationalizations Used to Minimize and Deny Substance Problems.
 In the first column is the statement, using one’s own words or thoughts, which tend to intensify feelings.
 In the second column is the type of unhealthy perspective being used in this statement.
 Note that if your example does not appear to fit any of the above categories, you are free to come up with your own category.
 In the third column, you come up with your own alternative perspective that offers a healthier and more adaptive outlook to the situation.
-You will note that most of the spaces on the table are empty.
-This is simply because I have not sought out the input of my “panel of experts” (i.e., clients with whom I work in individual, family, and group therapy, or readers of my posts).
-This is a project in the making, and I invite readers of the blog to submit your own examples, which I will gladly plagiarize (so as to protect your anonymity, of course).
+You will note that the spaces on the table are empty.
+This is simply because I have not sought out the input of my “panel of experts” (i.e., clients with whom I work in individual, family, and group therapy).
+This is a project in the making, and I also invite readers of the blog to submit your own examples, which I will gladly plagiarize (so as to protect your anonymity, of course).
 If I do use your example, you should be honored, as it is plagiarism, not imitation, that is the highest form of flattery.